savonet/book/streaming.md

 #### Mediating between clocks: buffers

-As we have seen in [there](#sec:clock-ex), the usual way to handle clock problems is to use buffer operators (either `buffer` of `buffer.adaptative`): they record some of their input source before outputting it (1 second by default), so that it can easily cope with small time discrepancies.
+As we have seen in [there](#sec:clocks-ex), the usual way to handle clock problems is to use buffer operators (either `buffer` of `buffer.adaptative`): they record in a buffer some of their input source before outputting it (1 second by default), so that it can easily cope with small time discrepancies.
 Because of this, we allow that the clock of their argument and their clocks are different.

-We have seen that the script
+For instance, we have seen that the script

 ```{.liquidsoap include="liq/bad/clock-alsa-pulseaudio.liq" from=2}
 ```

-is now allowed because it would require `s` to belong to two distinct clocks.
+is not allowed because it would require `s` to belong to two distinct clocks.
 Graphically,

 ![Alsa vs pulseaudio clocks](fig/clock-alsa-pulseaudio.pdf)\